techquest/isw-payment-sdk-ios/README.md

         return
     }
     self.purchaseResponse = response

-    if responseCode == PaymentSDK.SAFE_TOKEN_RESPONSE_CODE {
-        // To handle Safetoken OTP see below: Authorize Card Purchase With OTP } else if (responseCode == PaymentSDK.CARDINAL_RESPONSE_CODE) {
+    // At this point, further authorization is required depending on the value of responseCode
-        // // To handle Cardinal authorization see below: Authorize PayWithCard using OTP }
+    // Please see below: Authorize PayWithCard
 })
 ```